 WHO WE CAN HELP

-The Grief Centre of Western Australia offers a range of supports for adults, teenagers, and children who are grieving after the death of a loved one.
-Although our support groups are only for the bereaved, our counselling services are for those experiencing any grief, inluding but not limited to:
+The Grief Centre of Western Australia offers a range of support for adults, teenagers, and children who are grieving after the death of a loved one.

 WHO WE ARE

 The Centre has a team of skilled and experienced counsellors who specialise in providing compassionate grief support.
 Our counsellors are qualified in various fields; such as psychology, youth work, art therapy, grief research, end-of-life consultancy and/or traditional counselling.

 We are available for private sessions with individuals, couples, and families.

 • over the phone

 • through video call

 Note: we do not provide outreach counselling at peoples’ homes or organisations